TrebledJ/trebledj.github.io/archive/posts/01-morning-ecstasy/2020-05-01-morning-ecstasy.md

 ---
 title:  "Morning Ecstasy"
-description: "When you get the entire floor of a student dorm to yourself."
+excerpt: "When you get the entire floor of a student dorm to yourself."
 updated: "2022-08-23"
 tags:
   - band